gumastro/beer_challenge/README.md

 `TotalNumberOfCells NumberOfLivingCells NumberOfDeadCells %OfLivingCells`

 There is also a way to visualize and differentiate living from dead cells: living cells are circled green and dead ones are circled red.
-There is also a text near then indicating either "dead" or "living".
+There is also a text near then indicating either "dead" or "alive".

 Here is a visualization of the obtained result (using only 1 dataset image - 1Quad.jpg)